keploy/go-sdk/README.md

 # Keploy Go-SDK
 [![PkgGoDev](https://pkg.go.dev/badge/github.com/keploy/go-sdk#readme-contents)](https://pkg.go.dev/github.com/keploy/go-sdk#readme-contents)

-This is the client SDK for Keploy API testing platform.
+This is the client SDK for the [Keploy](https://github.com/keploy/keploy) testing platform.
+You can use this to generate realistic mock files or entire e2e tests for your applications.
+The **HTTP mocks and tests are the same format** are are inter-exchangeable.

-## Features
+## Usecases

 * **API testing**: Keploy can record API calls along with their external dependency calls and replay them in testing environment.
 	### Mechanism
 		There are 2 modes: